Category: 21st Century Thoughts

 Mariana, Sir John Everett Millais

-Myths, legends, Shakespeare, Arthurian romance, these weren’t merely escapism.
+Myths, legends, Shakespeare, Arthurian romance… these weren’t merely escapism.
 They were serious material, charged with warnings and longings.
 Their paintings don’t merely “illustrate” a tale; they interrogate it.
 Who is being sanctified?
 Or being punished?
 Who is being turned into a symbol instead of allowed to be a person?

 That last question matters more than ever, because the visual internet trades in symbols.
 A tragic girl.
 The beautiful woman framed as a mood, “Opheliacore,” the languid gaze, the hair like a halo.
 The Pre-Raphaelites gave us many of those visual templates.

-They also, if we’re honest, helped build the cage: the idea that beauty is virtue, that suffering is poetic, that women look best when they are luminous and still.
 Just look at Millais’ Ophelia, or Waterhouse’s The Lady of Shalott.
 Women suspended in a moment of aestheticized tragedy, turned into icons of doomed grace.
 (See Pre-Raphaelite Women at The Victorian Web and the Pre-Raphaelite Collection at The Tate.)

 The Lady of Shalott, John William Waterhouse